 Cost of Goods

-With the planned reduction of subsidies, price of petrol, toll and others will also increase.
-With the increase of petrol and toll, we can only expect transportation cost to increase and when this happens, goods delivered will cost more too.
+With the planned reduction of subsidies, the price of petrol, toll and others will also increase.
+With the increase in petrol and toll, we can only expect transportation cost to increase and when this happens, goods delivered will cost more too.